coyotesong/.github/profile/README.md

 This is the public repo of Coyote Song - the freelance contractor company for [Bear Giles](mailto:bgiles@coyotesong.com).
-I'm currently focused on databases, testing, and security, and starting to take a deep dive into locally hosted AI + RAG using both NVIDIA Jetsen and Corel accelerators.
+I'm currently focused on databases, testing, and security, and starting to take a deep dive into locally hosted AI + RAG using both NVIDIA Jetson Orin Nano (2) and Corel accelerators now that I have finally received them.

 ## Portfolio